 Pause Honeywell DVR

-Now let’s say your manager comes in and states we’re going to switch from Honeywell to Haydon, you’ll now just need to update the AppServiceProvider
+Now let's say your manager comes in and states we're going to switch from Honeywell to Haydon.
+You'll only need to update the binding in AppServiceProvider:

 $this->app->bind(